taiwomary30/PALMORA-GROUP-HR-ANALYSIS/README.md

 -	Bonus amount is heavily influenced by both salary level and the rating-based bonus percentage.
 -	Palmoria meet the requirement that requires manufacturing companies to pay employees a minimum of $90,000
 -	Discoveries noticeable pay gap favoring males in several departments
--	The total number of employees below the minimum of $90,000 threshold for the recent regulation are 654 out of 946 employees.
+-	Employees below the minimum of $90,000 threshold on the recent regulation are higher than employees above.

 ### Recommendations
 - Targeted Recruitment: Encourage hiring from underrepresented genders in specific departments (e.g., female in legal and male in research and development, engineering and training).
 - Internal Mentorship: Foster gender diversity via mentorships in male - or female -heavy departments.
 - Ongoing Monitoring: Track these metrics quarterly to identify trends or imbalance over time.
+- Promote transparency in bonus distribution among the employees.
+-  Review and correct unjustified salary difference.

 ### Dashboard Building
 - Created an interactive dashboard with Bar, pie, scatter, column charts, tables and slicers for: